Nisei: History

-Although the earliest organized group of Japanese emigrants left Japan centuries ago, and a later group settled in Mexico in 1897, the four largest populations of Japanese immigrants and their descendants live in Brazil, Canada, Peru, and the United States.
+Although the earliest organized group of Japanese emigrants left Japan centuries ago, and a later group settled in Mexico in 1897, today's largest populations of Japanese immigrants and their descendants are concentrated in four countries: Brazil (2 million), the United States (1.5 million), Canada (130,000), and Peru (100,000).

 American Nisei

 Some US Nisei were born after the end of World War II during the baby boom.
 Most Nisei, however, who were living in the western United States during World War II, were forcibly interned with their parents (Issei) after Executive Order 9066 was promulgated to exclude everyone of Japanese descent from the West Coast areas of California, Oregon, Washington, and Alaska.
 It has been argued that some Nisei feel caught in a dilemma between their Nisei parents and other Americans.
 The Nisei of Hawaii had a somewhat different experience.

 In the United States, two representative Nisei were Daniel Inouye and Fred Korematsu.
 Hawaiian-born Daniel Ken Inouye (井上 建, Inoue Ken) was one of many young Nisei men who volunteered to fight in the nation's military when restrictions against Japanese-American enlistment were removed in 1943.
 Inouye later went on to become a U.S. Senator from Hawaii after it achieved statehood.